 Redcap faltered.
 "He's lunatic," the brigand muttered, and the thieves paused.
-All but one, a man fond of killing who called himself Peter G r a v e.
+All but one, a man fond of killing who called himself Peter Grave.

 Grave held out one hand to the figure, while behind his back he clutched a stiletto.
-"I've been looking all over far you, father," he said, humoring his victim.
+"I've been looking all over for you, father," he said, humoring his victim.
 "I've come for my gold, the coins I left you.
 You have them don't you?"